RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 BOTTOM: CheckM of MetaBat2 from co-assembly of one library; MAVERIC tutorial.

-In both pipelines, the Actinobacteria bin had the highest completion % and lowest contamination.
+In both pipelines, the _Actinobacteria_ bin had the highest completion % and lowest contamination %.
 Interestingly, the MAVERIC co-assembly of a single library showed better checkM results than my co-assembly with three libraries.
 It could be that the three libraries are functioning less like technical replicates than as separate samples.
 Although they were collected at the same location and conditions in the peat bog study, they were collected at three consecutive years (2010, 2011, and 2012).

 ###### MODULE 9: Refinement, Visualization, and Analysis of MAG bins using anvi'o